 “As an Indian Saga, embalming pleasantly enough the monstrous traditions of an uninteresting, and, one may almost say, a justly exterminated race, the Song of ‘Hiawatha’ is entitled to commendation.
 As a poem, it deserves no place, … We maintain it, there is no romance about the Indian.”

 Longfellow’s poem follows the birth, life, and adventures of a maturing Hiawatha.
 His adventures come to an end when, in the second to last chapter, the hero encounters white missionaries seeking to spread Christianity.
 The Indians passively accept the arrival of these strangers from the regions of the morning, “Let us welcome, then, the strangers, Hail them as our friends and brothers, And the heart’s right hand of friendship, Give them when they come to see us.”

 As we now know, this naive, friendly welcome brought about a combination of war and disease that ended in the near-extinction of Native American civilization.
 But do we, Europeans, not find ourselves at a similar point in time, when we sheepishly accommodate mass immigration, allowing Muslim hordes to settle on our holy birth ground, having the soldiers of Allah erect their symbols of conquest, hundreds if not thousands of mosques, barracks of hate in our once Christian lands?
 Are we, too, not witnessing the onset of our civilization’s collapse?

 Then let us cease to be deaf and blind.
-Let us not work for heaps of profits, not for greater self-promotion, not for triumph of our goodness, nor renown among the nations, but survival of our peoples, for revival of the West.
+Let us not work for heaps of profits, not for greater self-promotion, not for the triumph of our goodness, nor for renown among the nations, but for the survival of our peoples, for the revival of the West.